 - 1 Mounting in stilling well - 2 Mounting in bypass - 3 Minimum distance between probe end and lower edge of bypass 10 mm (0.4 in) - Pipe diameter: > 40 mm (1.6 in) (for rod probes). - A rod probe can be installed in pipes with a diameter of up to 150 mm (6 in).
-The use of FMP51 with a coax probe is recommended for larger pipe diameters. - Side outlets, holes, slots and welds with a maximum inward projection of 5 mm (0.2 in) do not affect the measurement. - There should not be any changes in the diameter of the pipe. - The probe must be 100 mm (4 in) longer than the lower outlet. - The probes must not touch the pipe wall within the measuring range.
+The use of a coax probe is recommended for larger pipe diameters. - Side outlets, holes, slots and welds with a maximum inward projection of 5 mm (0.2 in) do not affect the measurement. - There should not be any changes in the diameter of the pipe. - The probe must be 100 mm (4 in) longer than the lower outlet. - The probes must not touch the pipe wall within the measuring range.
 Support or brace the probe if necessary.
-All rope probes are prepared for bracing in vessels (tensioning weight with anchor hole).
+All rope probes are prepared for bracing in vessels (tensioning weight with anchor hole). - The probes must not touch the pipe wall within the measuring range.
+If necessary, use a PFA centering star. - Coax probes can be used within any restrictions provided that the pipe diameter permits their installation.